INTEGRATED RIDING & HORSEMANSHIP

 Sande School of Horsemanship provides horseback riding and horsemanship lessons for all individuals, starting at four years old.
 Children and adults can participate in classes weekly or bi-weekly.
 Instruction time is equally split between riding and on-ground horsemanship in order to develop a solid foundation of riding, horse handling, horsemanship knowledge and care-taking abilities.

 Please review the overview of lessons below and contact us to determine the best fit for you!

-LITTLE WRANGLERS is our 50-min group for kids ages 4-7 which helps ensure those first horse experiences are safe and positive!
+LITTLE WRANGLERS is our 45-min group for kids ages 4-7 which helps ensure those first horse experiences are safe and positive!
 It teaches early riding and handling skills as well as providing good, safe, horsey fun!
 Kids spend half of the lesson riding with one-on-one instruction and the other half doing hands-on horsemanship activities in the barn.

-LEVEL 1 integrates riding and horsemanship to develop a solid foundation for students on and off the horse.
-Students learn the basics about care-taking, tacking up, on-ground control.
+LEVEL 1 integrates riding and horsemanship to develop a solid foundation for students on and off the horse, with half of the time spent in a riding lesson and half in an on-ground horsemanship lesson.
+Students learn how to independently control four of the lesson horses at the walk, trot in balance and learn basics about care-taking, tacking up, on-ground control.
 The riding portion provides a high instructor-to-student ratio to help new riders advance.